solliancenet/azure-synapse-analytics-workshop-400/day-02/lab04-dw-optimization-part-2.md

     ![Column store row group statistics for Sale_Hash_Ordered](./media/lab4_column_store_row_groups_2.png)

     There is a significant difference in the rowgroup states from the previous one.
-This highlight one of the potential advantages of ordered CCIs.
+This highlights one of the potential advantages of ordered CCIs.

 ## Exercise 3 - Study the impact of wrong choices for column data types